 The Sansevieria cylindrica is a tough, easy-care succulent, found across the continent of Africa.
 It grows upright in a series of water-filled, spiky fronds.
 They can be anything from a few inches to several feet high.
 You'll sometimes see these plaited or otherwise trained out of this upright growth habit, but we like our Snake Plants au naturale!

 Mother-in-Law's Tongues have similar properties, but where the Cylindrica's fronds are rounded (sometimes called witches fingers), Mother-in-Law's Tongues have flatter, weaving fronds and a tighter growth habit.

 The benefits of taking care of your Sansevierias are not just limited to improved mental health.
 It can improve physical health too by improving the quality of the air you breathe, inducing feelings of calm and helping you feel alert and giving you a restful nights sleep.

-We tend to associate foliage plants with air-purification, but Snake Plants are just as potent.
+We tend to associate foliage plants with air-purification, but Snake Plants are just as good.
 They may not have lush green leaves, but they have a broad surface area, covered in tiny plant pores which take in carbon dioxide and expel oxygen at night.
 This makes it the perfect plant to put in a bedroom to create healthy air while you sleep.